Forty-five years after its initial release, Jaws reminds us why it continues to thrive within our cultural canon.

 One of my favorite things about Jaws, something I refer to as “the Jaws effect.”
 I apply this to any film, mostly horror, where the monster is rarely seen, but that only serves to make the monster even more frightening.
 During the making of the film, the animatronic shark they used constantly malfunctioned, meaning Spielberg couldn’t use it as much as he would’ve liked.
 Because of that, the shark is rarely seen on screen, but it works to the film’s benefit.
 If the shark was shown to often, the audience would have time to acclimate and become desensitized.
 But because we more often only see the carnage wrought by the monster, we’re left at the mercy of our own imaginations, imposing our own fears onto it, making it all the more frightening.

 Jaws is a hallmark of American cinema, and rewatching it will remind you why.
 Combining elements of drama, horror, and adventure films, along with groundbreaking practical effects and that signature Spielbergian flare, Jaws remains an early masterpiece from one of North America’s most beloved film directors.
 It may be frightening in places, but there’s a reason we’re still celebrating it forty-five years later.

-Jaws is now available for the first time on 4K Ultra HD: get it here.
+Jaws is now available for the first time on 4K Ultra HD.